ericianni/ecampus_workflow/ecampus_workflow.md

 While the above mentioned outline was a good starting point, it was static and didn't provide Ecampus with a snapshot of what needed doing by each party at any moment.
 I decided to use an online "corkboard" to share with Ecampus: Trello.

+Trello offers a free service that is more than enough for our needs.
+Signing up is easy by going to [www.trello.com](www.trello.com) and logging on with your OSU Google account.
+Once you have an account, you can create a "Board" which you can invite others to view or edit.

 Trello allows users to create "cards" that represent tasks that need doing.
 These cards exist in one of multiple user defined "tables."
 The idea is that each table represents a different status for each card.
 To help passively communicate to Ecampus the state of the course, I created the following tables:

 * **Things To Do** - where I created a card for each bullet in my course outline